Mayo Wynne Baxter Complaints Procedure

 What happens now?

-- The Client Service Team will take details of your complaint, or review the details you have provided and discuss them with you, the Legal Adviser dealing with the matter, and if appropriate their Head of Department.
+3. The Client Service Team will take details of your complaint or review the details you have provided and discuss them with you, the Legal Adviser dealing with the matter, and if appropriate their Head of Department.
+Making a complaint will not affect how we handle your case.

-- If you remain unhappy after ADR (or at the end of Stage Two if you do not agree to the ADR), you have the right to complain to the Legal Ombudsman, the details of which are given below.
+6. If you remain unhappy after ADR (or at the end of Stage One if you do not agree to the ADR), you have the right to complain to the Legal Ombudsman, the details of which are given below.

-You have six months from the date of our final letter in which to complain to the Legal Ombudsman.
+You have six months from the date of our final response in which to complain to the Legal Ombudsman.
+The Legal Ombudsman will only investigate complaints from certain categories of clients, prospective clients, and beneficiaries of an estate.
+Please see their website for further details.

 Contact details for the Legal Ombudsman: